 The Royal Academy of Engineering is inviting university teams to participate in the Global Grand Challenges Student Competition 2019: a six-month competition to find the best student-developed solution to one of the global challenges, and an opportunity for students to develop their skills and expertise in developing transformational solutions to complex global issues.

 The UK competition

-Twenty UK shortlisted teams will take part in a two-day interactive workshop in April 2019 (29-30 April), where students will work with experts to explore the social, political and economic dimensions of global challenges and, most importantly, will build the knowledge and tools they need to develop their proposed solutions to global challenges related to the Global Grand Challenges Summit 2019 theme.
+Twenty UK shortlisted teams took part in a two-day interactive workshop in April 2019, working with experts to explore the social, political and economic dimensions of global challenges and building the knowledge and tools needed to develop their proposed solutions to global challenges related to the Global Grand Challenges Summit 2019 theme.

-Teams will then develop their innovations independently ahead of a competition showcase in June 2019 (27-28 June), where five teams will be selected to compete in the competition final on 13 September against teams from China and the USA.
+Teams developed their innovations independently ahead of a competition showcase in June 2019.
+Five teams were selected to compete in the competition final on 13 September against teams from China and the USA: